 Karen is a certified interpreter (NIC) SODA (Sibling of a Deaf Adult) from Portsmouth, Virginia, with almost 30 years of educational interpreting experience and over fifteen years of video relay interpreting experience.
 She graduated from Danville Community College's Weekend Educational Interpreter Training (WEIT) in 2004 and Regent University with a Bachelor of Arts and Biblical and Theological Studies in 2022 (Magna Cum Laude 3.96).
 She is currently pursuing a Masters in Liberal Arts from Rutgers University.

 Anne is an Educational Interpreter for Cincinnati Public Schools and an Adjunct Instructor at Cincinnati State's ITP.
 She serves on various committees working to establish or raise interpreter standards in the state of Ohio.
 Anne graduated from the University of Arizona with a degree in Speech and Hearing Sciences, and from Cincinnati State with a degree in Interpreting.
-She is a licensed interpreter through the Ohio Department of Education and her EIPA score is a 4.6 in Elementary ASL with an EIPA Knowledge Test certificate.
+She is a licensed interpreter through the Ohio Department of Education and Workforce, and her EIPA score is a 4.6 in Elementary ASL with an EIPA Knowledge Test certificate.

 State Ambassadors represent NAIE at the local level and connect with state leaders in education, deaf education specialists, as well as the educational interpreting community to help promote the mission of NAIE.
 State Ambassadors also seek out opportunities in their respective states to represent NAIE and share resources with the community.

 If you are interested in being a State Ambassador please contact our State Ambassador Director for more information.